johnnycase/johnnycase.github.io/about.md

 permalink: /about/
 ---

-This is Unemployed Philosopher, the portfolio site for me, John Everett Case.
+Welcome to my technical blog and portfolio site.

-You can find my full resume and work history on my Linkedin:
+You can find my full resume and work history on Linkedin:
 [linkedin](https://www.linkedin.com/in/johnecase)

 You can find my current coding projects on GitHub: